 HBO Max has given a direct-to-series order to a new Pretty Little Liars series from executive producers Roberto Aguirre-Sacasa (Riverdale, Chilling Adventures of Sabrina) and Lindsay Calhoon Bring (Chilling Adventures of Sabrina).

 Pretty Little Liars: Original Sin will follow a new generation Liars in a town called Millwood, where, 20 years ago, a series of tragic events ripped the town apart.
-Now, in present day, a group of teenage girls find themselves tormented by an unknown Assailant and made to pay for the secret sin their parents committed two decades ago ... as well as their own.
-The press release describes the series as a dark, coming-of-rage, horror-tinged drama that takes place miles from Rosewood but still within the existing PLL universe.
-(Translation: There will be an entirely new cast but it might not be impossible for a familiar face to show up.)
+Now, in present day, a group of teenage girls find themselves tormented by an unknown Assailant and made to pay for the secret sin their parents committed two decades ago… as well as their own.
+A news release describes the series as a dark, coming-of-rage, horror-tinged drama that takes place miles from Rosewood but still within the existing PLL universe.
+(Translation: There will be an entirely new cast, but it might not be impossible for a familiar face to show up.)

-HBO Max's Head of Original Content Sarah Aubrey adds, "Roberto and Lindsay are expanding the Pretty Little Liars universe with more murder, mysteries, and scandal, and we can’t wait."
+HBO Max's head of original content, Sarah Aubrey, added, "Roberto and Lindsay are expanding the Pretty Little Liars universe with more murder, mysteries, and scandal, and we can’t wait."

 Much like the original series, which wrapped up its seven-season run on Freeform/ABC Family in June 2017, Pretty Little Liars: Original Sin is based upon the best-selling series of books by Sara Shepard.

 Four little liars and a being named “A” (who may or may not be the fifth little liar) try to live their lives in Rosewood.
 It’s complicated.